metakgp/gyft/README.md

 Get Your Freaking Timetable

+NOTE: All updates to this repo should reflect, with appropriate refactorisation, in [gyft-serve](https://github.com/metakgp/gyft-serve/)

 ## About

 Gets your timetable from ERP and adds it to your **Google Calendar** or gives